ecommerce business

 Use a Credit Card

-Many ecommerce businesses go the easy route: credit cards.
-Simple to obtain and manage, credit cards can be an acceptable way to access cash when you’re starting a business.
-They aren’t an efficient method for providing accessing working capital needed to run an ecommerce business.
-Ecommerce works in 60- to 180-day cycles, while credit cards do not.
+Many eCommerce businesses go the easy route: credit cards.
+Simple to obtain and manage, credit cards can be an acceptable way to access cash when you're starting a business.
+They aren't an efficient method for accessing the working capital needed to run an eCommerce business—eCommerce works in 60- to 180-day cycles, while credit cards do not.

 Some small business owners opt to borrow from people they know at the beginning of their business venture.
 This strategy does have benefits.